Getty Images/iStockphoto

 What is Ethernet?

-Ethernet is a technology that connects devices together in a LAN.
+Ethernet is a set of standards that connects devices together in a LAN.
 A physical Ethernet cable connects the devices and facilitates communication between them.
-Data travels between the wires, and protocols enable the devices to talk to each other.
+Data travels across the wires in the form of electrical signals or light pulses.
+Ethernet protocols define the rules for data transmission and enable the devices to talk to each other.

-Created in the mid-1970s by researchers who wanted to link multiple computers together in a single LAN, Ethernet developed around the same time as the internet.
-LANs had been in use since the 1960s, but Ethernet was the first technology to successfully link computers together in a LAN.
+Ethernet developed around the same time as the internet.
+Researchers created Ethernet in the mid-1970s to link multiple computers together in a single LAN.
+LANs had been in use since the 1960s, but Ethernet was the first technology to successfully link computers together within one.

-In 1983, the Institute of Electrical and Electronics Engineers (IEEE) approved the first official Ethernet standard -- only 10 Mbps at the time.
-Current Ethernet capability can now support up to 10 Gbps, a rate 1,000 times faster than the original Ethernet standard.
+In 1983, IEEE approved the first official Ethernet standard -- only 10 Mbps at the time.
+Current Ethernet capability can now support up to 400 Gbps with the use of the 400 Gigabit Ethernet standard.
+IEEE is currently developing 800 GbE and 1.6 Terabit Ethernet standards for high-performance computing, AI and machine learning environments.

-Because Ethernet cables are physically connected to hardware devices, there is less risk and more reliability as opposed to a wireless Wi-Fi connection.
+Because Ethernet cables are physically connected to hardware devices, an Ethernet connection offers less risk and more reliability compared to a wireless connection.
 Internet speeds are also much faster with Ethernet.
-However, range of connectivity is limited.
-Environments that require secure, high-speed internet access -- such as universities, company offices and hospitals -- typically use Ethernet.
+However, because Ethernet uses a wired connection, it has a limited range in distance, typically from 30 meters to 100 meters.
+Environments with high-bandwidth services that require secure, high-speed internet access, such as universities, company offices and hospitals, typically use Ethernet.

 Ethernet use cases